toolbox-team/reddit-moderator-toolbox/README.md

 Or if you have followed these steps before and are on windows click the build.bat file.

-## Using the jpm post parameter for development.
+## Using the jpm post parameter for firefox development.

 Simply run gulp with the following parameter attached